 Kittlitz's murrelets are known to nest along the coast of the GOA; Stenhouse et al. (2008) reported one confirmed case of breeding on Kodiak Island.
 Little information is available on winter distribution, but it is thought that Kittlitz's murrelets disperse to wintering areas in the open ocean after the breeding period (Day et al. 1999).
 Kittlitz's murrelet is present in the Kodiak Archipelago year-round (Stenhouse et al. 2008), but numbers are very small during fall, winter, and spring (MacIntosh 1998).
+Densities of Brachyramphus murrelets in Lower Cook Inlet have been estimated at 4.2/km2 in summer and 3.1/km2 during winter (Agler et al. 1995).

 During the summer breeding season in the GOA, Kittlitz's murrelets feed primarily in nearshore locations associated with bays and fiords and are seldom observed in open ocean habitats (Sanger 1987).
 High numbers of Kittlitz's murrelet are most frequently associated with turbid waters near tidewater and receding glaciers with strong tidal currents (Day et al. 1999; Kuletz et al. 2003; Kissling et al. 2007a).

 Kissling et al. (2007b) reported that Kittlitz's murrelets also occurred in exposed areas along the outer coast of southeast Alaska in densities that may exceed those of the more protected habitats.
 This suggests that Kittlitz's murrelets use a greater variety of habitats than previously acknowledged.